 The current problem that we are facing is that the demand for caregivers for the aging baby boomer population is increasing and more HCA’s are needed.
 In spite of this, seniors still prefer to be taken care of by family members through in-home care.
 Adult children and other family relatives cannot solely fulfill the need of caregivers because the senior population is largely dominant over all other age groups within the country.
 What many people seem to be misinformed about is the fact that several trained caregivers provide in-home caretaking.
 They try to develop a level of companionship with their patients to help foster a comfortable environment.

-If you are interested in pursuing a career as a professional caregiver, click the link below to check out the Health Care Aide program offered at ABM College!
+If you are interested in pursuing a career as a professional caregiver, click the link below to check out the Health Care Aide Certificate Program offered at ABM College!